diskoverdata/diskover-docs/source_files/system_readiness.md

 ## System Readiness
 ___

+### Overview

+This section describes the preliminary steps to installing Diskover.
+Other software installations will be covered in the subsequent sections.

 ### Linux System Readiness

 This section breaks down the recommended hardening of a Linux system prior to the deployment of the Diskover software.